Quality of Life and Heel Pain

 How Are Bunions Diagnosed?

-Doctors often perform two tests – blood tests and x-rays – when trying to diagnose bunions, especially in the early stages of development.
-Blood tests help determine if the foot pain is being caused by something else, such as arthritis, while x-rays provide a clear picture of your bone structure to your doctor.
+Podiatrists often perform two tests – blood tests and x-rays – when trying to diagnose bunions, especially in the early stages of development.
+Blood tests help determine if the foot pain is being caused by something else, such as arthritis, while x-rays provide a clear picture of your bone structure to your provider.

 How Are Bunions Treated?